Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • Heaviness in the right hypochondrium, due to an increase in the size of the liver;

-• subfebrile temperature 37–37.50 degrees;
+• Low-grade fever 37–37.50 degrees;

 • Apathy, fatigue.

-These symptoms may periodically subside (remission), and reappear.
+These symptoms may periodically subside (remission) and reappear.

 Complications of toxic hepatitis